-Unobserved is Walking Bear Productions’ latest solo dance theatre work; an ongoing experiment in solo dance improvisation, delving deep into the nature of performance, and the audience-performer relationship.
+Unobserved is Walking Bear Productions’ latest solo dance theatre project; an ongoing experiment in solo dance improvisation, delving deep into the nature of performance, and the audience-performer relationship.
+First public showing occurred on Oct.
+22, 2016 on Salt Spring Island, made possible through the generous support of a Salt Spring Arts Council project grant.

 Paradise is Jagged